Wargaming’s Greatest Hits: A List of War and Anti-War Songs

 “19” – Paul Hardcastle

-An 80s electro-pop song about the Vietnam War that came out of nowhere, but got people talking and raised awareness Vietnam veterans.
+An 80s electro-pop song about the Vietnam War that came out of nowhere, but got people talking and raised awareness for Vietnam veterans.

 “American Idiot” – Green Day